liukidar/pcx/README.md

 ## Docs

-To download the documentation in the `docs` folder, run:
+The `docs` folder in the repository links to the [liukidar/pcax-docs](https://github.com/liukidar/pcax-docs) repository.
+To load it locally, please run:

 ```shell
 git submodule update --init --recursive